 Warranties, representations and acceptance criteria No additional warranties and undertakings.
-Supplemental requirements in addition to the calloff terms All materials/outputs derived from the contract shall be the property of MHCLG.
-GDPR requirements as per Schedule 9.
-Buyer specific amendments to/refinements of the Call-Off Contract terms NA Specific terms: NA
+Supplemental requirements in addition to the call- off terms 1.
+All outputs will be owned by MHCLG and published openly where appropriate using a suitable open license that supports reuse.
+2. All materials/outputs derived from the contract shall be the property of MHCLG.
+3. GDPR requirements as per Schedule 9.
+4. Continuation to beta is subject to the outcome of the alpha phase and positive alpha service assessment.
+Buyer specific amendments to/refinements of the Call-Off Contract terms None.
+Specific terms: None.